alize2e/subset-generation/README.md

 - definition of `UniqMem`
 - attempts at proofs involving `UniqMem` (namely in the goal of proving that each `Subset n` occurs in `genRec n` etc. exactly once)
 - probably unnecessary / a lot easier if I manage to update Lean and gain access to some of the newer theorems and definitions, especially `List.Nodup`
+- next step: see if I can use the contrapositive of `t6`, `LawfulBEq` for `Subset n`, or `Decidable` for `mem` – otherwise I'm kind of stuck

+General potential next steps: "Algorithm L" from Knuth book,

 (Note: "the Knuth book" refers to _The Art of Computer Programming, Volume 4A, Combinatorial Algorithms, Part 1_ by Donald E. Knuth.)